iRobot Create Python Example

 This line creates the EventHook object that is used to connect events.
 The fire_Bump function then fires this event.
 The Robot Raconteur node will transmit this event to all connected clients.
 Note that the fire command of EventHook may contain parameters if the event has parameters.

 The packets wire is implemented by the node when the object is registered as a service.
-Because the wire is marked readonly using a member modifier and the packets object attribute is not set, the node will assume that we want a WireBroadcaster.
+Because the wire is marked readonly using a member modifier and the create_state object attribute is not set, the node will assume that we want a WireBroadcaster.
 The node will create the attribute and assign a WireBroadcaster.
 The WireBroadcaster class is designed to send the same value to all connected clients.
 If the wire is marked writeonly, the node will provide a WireUnicastReceiver object.
 If the wire does not specify a direction, A WireServer is passed to the object through a property, which must be implemented by the object to receive the WireServer.

 The _SendSensorPackets function is called by the serial receive thread when there is a new data packet.
 The _SendSensorPackets uses the OutValue of the WireBroadcaster to send the new value to all connected clients.
 The packet data is stored in a experimental.create.SensorPacket structure that is defined in the service definition.
 The RRN.NewStructure command is used to initialize a new Robot Raconteur structure in Python.
 If there is an error, assume that the wire has been closed and delete it from the dictionary.